blakearoberts/ldragon/README.md

 console.log(ast);
 ```

-### React Example
+## React Example

-Checkout the [React app example](./example/react/) for a simple way to render an LDragon AST to the DOM.
+Checkout the [example React app](./example/react/) for a simple way to render an LDragon AST to the DOM.
+This example is built into a static site and hosted via this project's [GitHub Pages](https://blakearoberts.github.io/ldragon/).

 ## Contributing

+Contributions are welcome!
+There are plenty of edge cases this library fails to parse.
+Issues and pull requests would be greatly appreciated!

 To build and compile the TypeScript sources to JavaScript use: